ekrose/drrank/README.md

 ## Installation:

 The package uses the Gurobi optimizer.
 To use **DRrank** you must first install Gurobi and acquire a license.
-More guidance is available from Guorbi [here](https://www.gurobi.com/documentation/9.5/quickstart_windows/cs_python_installation_opt.html)).
+More guidance is available from Gurobi [here](https://www.gurobi.com/documentation/9.5/quickstart_windows/cs_python_installation_opt.html)).
 Gurobi offers a variety of free licenses for academic use.
 For more information, see the following [page](https://www.gurobi.com/academia/academic-program-and-licenses/).

 After having successfully set up Gurobipy, install  **DRrank** via pip: